tomasborrella/Disaster-response-pipeline/README.md

 - Display two visualizations of train data.
 - Uses the trained model to input text and return classification results.

+**helpers** folder it's for support code.
+Contains a python script for generating cloudword image.

-**images** folder it's only for screen captures of the App to be shown in this README.
+**docs** folder it's for support files for this README.
+It contains a image folder with some screen captures of the App.

 ## Results